growdigital/jaker.uk/content/masters/reading/_index.md

 3. Chang, H-J. 2010. *[23 Things They Don’t Tell You About Capitalism](https://archive.org/details/23thingstheydont0000chan)*.
 London: Penguin. 🏛️
 4. Chant, S. and Mcllwaine, C. 2009. *[Geographies of Development](https://f001.backblazeb2.com/file/jakerMSc/Geographies-of-Development.pdf)*.
 Edward Elgar. ⬇️
 5. Dryzek.
 J.S.
 2012. *[The Politics of the Earth: Environmental Discourses](https://archive.org/details/politicsofearthe0000dryz)*.
 3rd ed.
 Oxford: OUP. 🏛️
-6. Escobar, A. 2012. *Encountering Development: The Making and Unmaking of the Third World*.
-Princeton: University Press.
+6. Escobar, A. 2012. *[Encountering Development: The Making and Unmaking of the Third World](https://f001.backblazeb2.com/file/jakerMSc/Escobar_Encountering-Development_2011.pdf)*.
+Princeton: University Press. ⬇️
 7. Foster, J.B.
 2009. *The Ecological Revolution: Making Peace with the Planet*.
 New York: Monthly Review Press.
 8. Magdoff, F. and Williams, C. 2017. *Creating an Ecological Society: Toward a Revolutionary*.
 New York: Monthly Review Press.
 9. Nisbet, R.A.
 1969. *Social Change and History: Aspects of the Western Theory of Development*.
 Oxford: OUP.